Looking for an Affordable TPO Roof?

 TPO is typically composed of polypropylene and Ethylene-Propylene (commonly referred to as EP) rubber fused together.
-They do not contain any chlorine-containing ingredients, which makes TPO a “Green” environmentally Safe Product.
-The Membrane consists of TPO based top and bottom plies that surround a reinforcing fabric.
-This enhances the tearing strength, breaking point, and puncture resistance.
+They do not contain any chlorine-containing ingredients, which makes TPO an environmentally safe, “green” product.
+The membrane consists of TPO-based top and bottom plies that surround a reinforcing fabric.
+This enhances the tearing strength, breaking point and puncture resistance.

-When applying a TPO Roofing membrane, the most common Installation is a Mechanically fastened system.
-Fasteners and plates are placed along the edge of the sheet and fastened through the membrane and into the roof decking.
+When applying a TPO roofing membrane, the most common installation is a mechanically fastened system.
+Fasteners and plates are placed along the edge of the sheet and fastened through the membrane into the roof decking.
 Once they are fastened to the edges of the roof, the sheets are joined together using a hot air heat weld.
-The Membrane width and fastener spacing is different for every roof and is determined individually for each roof, using a pull test.
+The membrane width and fastener spacing is different for every roof and is determined individually for each roof, using a pull test.